lantelyes/uploadr/README.md

 * User data would be encrypted and stored in a database rather than the code itself
 * Unit tests would be writted to test application functionality
 * A Continuous Integration system would need to be implemented
-* The frontend and backend would ideally be split into their own repositories and ran independently from eachother
+* The client and backend would ideally be split into their own repositories and ran independently from eachother
 * Deployment procedures would need to be created

 ## Postmortem